 Peoples of Sub-Saharan Africa

 ANTH-UA 101 Identical to SCA-UA 101.
-Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of the instructor.
+Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of the instructor.
 Beidelman.
 4 points.

 Examines accounts of traditional ways of life, the history of colonial contact with Europe, and consideration of life in contemporary African states.
 Utilizes anthropological studies as well as historical works, novels, and autobiographies, many by African authors.
 African material is related to broader issues of social theory, ethnicity, social change, and the ties between culture, society, and values.